kennethklee/todo-app/README.md

 todo-spring-app
 ===============

 todo-spring-app is simple Json based RESTFul web services hosted on Tomcat.
 This app provides simple CRUD operation to manage Todo task list.
 Tasks are stored as document in MongoDB and indexed into ElasticSearch server.
-A sms is sent to registered phone when a task is saved in done status.
+A sms is sent to registered phone when a task is saved in done status using Twilio api.

 Todo structure
 {